skip to main content

 Overview

-With 15 years of experience in complex litigation, Matt Furman, a partner at the firm, primarily represents commercial real estate firms, developers and landowners in high-stakes disputes concerning land use, permitting, title, boundaries, commercial leases, purchase rights and other real estate related controversies.
-His practice emphasizes strategic advocacy in Land Court and other forums where real estate and land use issues are litigated.
+With over 15 years of experience in complex litigation, Matt Furman, a partner at the firm, primarily represents commercial real estate firms, developers and landowners in high-stakes disputes concerning land use, permitting, title, boundaries, commercial leases, purchase rights and other real estate related controversies.
+His practice emphasizes strategic advocacy in the Land Court and other forums where real estate and land use issues are litigated.

 Matt’s approach begins with a focus on his clients’ long-term business goals.
 Whether the matter calls for aggressive litigation or a more pragmatic tactic, he tailors his strategy to reflect what truly matters to the client.